California Psalms

 6 The cloud sunk to me, slunk lazily from precipitous heights,

-streaming silver haze through trees.
+streaming silvery haze through the trees.

 7 I sit directly in a cloud.